 Within the same plant yielding beds of the Pool Formation, throughout Studland Bay, insects are also found.
 These have been well documented and can be seen in local museum collections.
 However, the insect remains are small, so you may need to take home samples for processing.

 At the southern end of the bay, chalk from the Mucronata Zone of the Campanian stage is exposed.
-Above this is the Reading Formation from the Eocene period.
-This mostly consists of pale grey sands.
+Above this, what was known as the Reading Formation from the Eocene period but now classified as sands and pale grey clays of the London Clay Formation.

 The northern end of the bay begins with the London Clay Formation, although this is poorly exposed and overgrown.
-However, the Redend Sandstone from the Poole Formation is well exposed up to Redend Point.
-Here, the Pipe Clay Series yields plant remains.
+However, the Broadstone Sand Member (previously referred to as Redend Sandstone) from the Poole Formation is well exposed up to Redend Point.
+Here, the clays yield plant remains.
 This is also part of the Poole Formation from the Eocene.

 Common sense when collecting at all locations should be used and prior knowledge of tide times is essential.
 At Studland Bay, the sea often reaches the base of the cliff at high tide, so you should collect on a falling tide and return before the tide turns.